 12. Leverage Networking to Build Strategic Partnerships

-Building relationships with other freelancers or agencies is a great way to get clients.
+Building relationships with other freelancers or agencies is a great way to start and learn how to get clients.
 They may refer you to particular project owners or invite you to their projects.
 It is also possible to get helpful advice to improve your portfolio.

 Consider checking out Eventbrite and Meetup to find online and in-person networking events.